 HENA supports Sexual and Reproductive Health rights in the Americas and will continue to promote policies that improve cervical cancer prevention programs throughout the Americas.
 We encourage proactive measures to comprehensive sexuality education, HPV screening, and services facilitating early diagnosis and treatment of cervical cancer.

-The UN 2030 Agenda spells out several steps and policy work needed to take to achieving gender equality.
+The UN 2030 Agenda spells out several steps and policy work needed to achieve gender equality.
 Of its 17 goals for sustainable development, one of the goals of the UN 2030 agenda work toward this HENA policy focus area to achieve gender equality and reduce violence against women:

 Goal 5: to achieve gender equality and empower all women and girls.